2ND ACT'S HISTORY

 "Resurfacing" goes on tour to Veterans hospitals and Veteran recovery conferences.

 "Four Legs to Stand On" goes virtual with performances over Zoom.
-COAAST launches “What’s Behind the Mask” series followed by three virtual episodes.
+COAAST launches “What’s Behind the Mask,” a series about people in recovery struggling to survive a global pandemic, followed by three virtual episodes.